 For students in the after school opt in Horizon readiness course for the ACT® exam, they were given a textbook, instructional materials, three (3) unique practice assessments with ACT® exam-like items: a pre, middle and post test.

 Teachers that taught the class were professionally developed on the materials of the course, content, assessments and data - so they could successfully facilitate learning in the support class.
 The course was held after school over the course of 6 weeks, giving students 15+ hours of ACT readiness instruction.

 Based on the performance data from each of the practice assessments, educators designed an individualized plan for student success on the College and Career Readiness exam, while empowering proactive discovery by students to champion their own success.
 The student reports that came from each test allowed educators to tailor and adapt the curriculum.

-In addition to the support that was provided to students in the after school program, students in the AVID III section of San Luis High School, were given the same level of support but the hours of instruction were extended for one academic school year.
+In addition to the support that was provided to students in the after school program, students in a College Prep Elective section of San Luis High School, were given the same level of support but the hours of instruction were extended for one academic school year.
 The pace was a bit slower that the after school program, given the number of days that teachers and students during both semesters.
-The support class was a blended mix of existing AVID III curriculum and ACT Readiness instruction.
+The support class was a blended mix of existing College Prep Elective curriculum and ACT Readiness instruction.
 The 100+ hours of instruction were seamlessly integrated into the scope and sequence of the existing course.
 Teachers reviewed their current syllabus and blended the content from the support class to maximize student outcomes.